-Donovan is an 8 year old boy who was brought by his mother, with the chief complaints of Aspergers Syndrome, anxiety, temper tantrums, cerebral palsy and constipation.
+Donovan is an 8 year old boy who was brought by his mother, with the chief complaints of Aspergers Syndrome (Homeopathy for Aspergers Syndrome), anxiety, temper tantrums, cerebral palsy and constipation.

 On first meeting, Donovan appears bright, intelligent, extremely self-aware, well-spoken, articulate and warm.
 He is extremely restless, moving about the entire office, spinning in circles, lying on the floor, sprawling on the couch.
 Physically, he struggles to walk, wears braces on both feet and uses glasses to assist with vision.